-The retail dispensary licenses held by Phoenix, PDI, FloraMedex, MedMar Lakeview, and MedMar Rockford permits the Company to purchase marijuana and marijuana products from cultivation/processing facilities and allows the sale of marijuana and marijuana products to registered patients.
-The five dispensary locations were approved on October 16, 2019 to begin dispensing adult-use cannabis on January 1, 2020 by the Illinois Department of Financials and Professional Regulation.
+The retail dispensary licenses held by Phoenix, PDI, FloraMedex, MedMar Lakeview, and MedMar Rockford permit the Company to purchase marijuana and marijuana products from cultivation/processing facilities and allows the sale of marijuana and marijuana products to registered patients and adult-use customers.
+The five dispensary locations were approved on October 16, 2019 to begin dispensing adult-use cannabis on January 1, 2020 and were also approved to open secondary site adult-use dispensaries by the Illinois Department of Financials and Professional Regulation.
+Two of the five additional dispensaries will be located within the City of Chicago.
+The zoning for the first such secondary site dispensary located in Chicago's River North neighborhood was approved by the City of Chicago on March 6, 2020.
+On April 6, 2020, the Company announced the final approval from the Illinois Department of Financial and Professional Regulation for this secondary site to open and begin adult-use cannabis sales.